Gen-AI-In-Software-Development/List-Of-Units/Unit21-Data-Structures-And-Algorithms/README.md

 9. Show the Python code for a Heap class, and for the Heap Sort algorithm.
 10. Show the Python code for a Hash Table class, and describe use cases for a Hash Table.
 11. Describe situations where an AVLTree may be preferably to a Hash Table.
+12. Describe the idea of a general Graph, and show diagrams of undirected vs. directed and unweighted vs. weighted graphs.
+13. Describe the Breadth-First Search algorithm for a general undirected, unweighted Graph.
+14. Show the Python code that implements BFS for a general undirected, unweighted Graph.
+15. Describe the Depth-First Search algorithm for a general undirected, unweighted Graph.
+16. Show the Python code that implements DFS for a general undirected, unweighted Graph.
+17. Describe the advantages and disadvantages of BFS vs. DFS?
+18. Describe an algorithm that finds all shortest paths between nodes in a directed, weighted Graph.
+19. Describe what Dynamic Programming is.
+20. Describe what an NP algorithm is.

+LeetCode is an excellent source of questions about coding in general and about data structures and algorithms.
+By using LeetCode in combination with Copilot, you can simulate knowing all kinds of things!

 ## References
 Two of the best, of many, many algorithm and data structure books available: